- Special thanks for the inclusive curriculum for drummers. It exceeded my expectations!

 Piano/Guitar: click here

-Drums: click hereDeadline to submit your songs: 2 weeks after the date you have registered.
-If you register after December 20, please submit your songs immediately.
+Drums: click hereWe’d love to hear your JazzWire songs (see the links above) within two weeks after the date you have registered.
 Questions?
-Email Matt at firstname.lastname@example.org.
+Email Matt at email@example.com.
 We are happy to help!

 $235 per day

-Observing is a great option for beginner players, those less confident in their skills, or players not able to attend all three days of MSJ.
-Maryland Summer Jazz Observers may attend for one, two, or all three days of camp.
-You do NOT need to be a member of JazzWire to participate as an auditor/observer for MSJ.
+Observing is a great option for beginner players, those less confident in their skills, or players not able to attend all three days of MWJ.
+Maryland Winter Jazz Observers may attend for one, two, or all three days of camp.
+You do NOT need to be a member of JazzWire to participate as an auditor/observer for MWJ.
 Observers do not receive Private Lessons, nor recordings of any of the classes.

-Observers enjoy all of the MSJ classes and electives, masterclasses and lectures at Maryland Summer Jazz.
+Observers enjoy all of the MWJ classes and electives, masterclasses and lectures at Maryland Winter Jazz.
 The difference is that Observers are just that - they do NOT have the ability to ask questions during classes.

 Siblings, husband and wife, parent and child may each receive a 10% discount on their respective tuition amounts.
 Active Military also receive a 10% discount (only one 10% discount per person).